neondatabase/website/content/docs/reference/cli-connection-string.md

     </CodeBlock>

-- Generate a connection string for use with Prisma for the current project, branch, and database.
+- Create a connection string for use with Prisma for the current project, branch, and database.
 The `--prisma` options adds `connect_timeout=30` option to the connection string to ensure that connections from Prisma Client do not timeout.

     <CodeBlock shouldWrap>